-Major: Fashion Design Degree Awarded: Master of Science (MS) Calendar Type: Quarter Minimum Required Credits: 79.0 Co-op Option: None Classification of Instructional Programs (CIP) code: 50.0407 Standard Occupational Classification (SOC) code: 27-1022
+Major: Fashion Design

+Classification of Instructional Programs (CIP) code: 50.0407 Standard Occupational Classification (SOC) code: 27-1022

 The MS in Fashion Design is a full-time maker focused program, teaching both traditional and cutting edge technical creative processes.
 It stresses the development of the aesthetic and philosophical concepts of fashion design and the technical skills to support research and experimentation in these concepts.
 A typical graduate sequence is comprised of eleven terms of graduate courses and may include one term of prerequisite coursework, beginning with the summer term accelerated design and drawing courses.